BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 - The second argument specifies the target of the ACL entry: `u` for user and `g` for group.

-- The third argument specifies the name of the user or group.

-- The fourth argument specifies whether to give the user/group read, write, or execute permissions
+- The third argument specifies the name of the user or group, and it also specifies to give the user/group read, write, or execute permissions.

 - The final argument specifies the name of the file/directory.